 Not always.
 Active sourcing for a specific open role can rely on legitimate interest rather than consent.
 However, you must conduct a legitimate interest assessment, be transparent about your data processing, and respect candidates’ right to object.
 Storing sourced profiles in a talent pool for future roles does require explicit consent with a clear retention period.

-GDPR compliance isn't a one-time audit.
-It's an ongoing operational requirement that touches every part of how you find, evaluate, and hire candidates.
+Treating GDPR as a one-time audit misses the point.
+Compliance is an ongoing operational requirement that touches every part of how you find, evaluate, and hire candidates.
 The regulation has generated EUR 6.8 billion in fines since 2018 (GDPR Enforcement Tracker, 2026), and employment-sector enforcement is accelerating.
-As AI recruiting tools become standard, the overlap between GDPR and the EU AI Act's recruiting compliance requirements creates a dual challenge that hiring teams need to address now.
+As AI recruiting tools become standard, the overlap between GDPR and the EU AI Act’s recruiting compliance requirements creates a dual challenge that hiring teams need to address now.

 Here’s where to start: